marijnh/Eloquent-JavaScript/17_canvas.md

 {{indexsee flipping, mirroring}}

-But what if we want our character to walk to the left instead of to the right?
+What if we want our character to walk to the left instead of to the right?
 We could draw another set of sprites, of course.
-But we can also instruct the ((canvas)) to draw the picture the other way round.
+But we could also instruct the ((canvas)) to draw the picture the other way round.

 {{index "scale method", scaling}}